Linear algebra and group theory: 10a. Rotation groups

-(1) The first assertion is clear, because only the rotations of the plane in the usual sense preserve the orientation.
-As for the formula of $R_t$, this is something that we already know, from chapter 1, obtained by computing $R_t\binom{1}{0}$ and $R_t\binom{0}{1}$.
+(1) This is clear, because the only isometries of the plane which preserve the orientation are the usual rotations.
+As for the formula of $R_t$, rotation of angle $t$, this is something that we know well from chapter 1, obtained by computing $R_t\binom{1}{0}$ and $R_t\binom{0}{1}$.

-(2) The first assertion is clear, because rotations left aside, we are left with the symmetries of the plane, in the usual sense.
-As for formula of $S_t$, this is something that we basically know too, obtained by computing $S_t\binom{1}{0}$ and $S_t\binom{0}{1}$.
+(2) This is clear too, because rotations left aside, we are left with the symmetries of the plane, in the usual sense.
+As for formula of $S_t$, symmetry with respect to $Ox$ rotated by $t/2$, this is something that we know too, obtained by computing $S_t\binom{1}{0}$ and $S_t\binom{0}{1}$.

 (3) The first assertion is clear, because the angles $t\in\mathbb R$, taken as usual modulo $2\pi$, form the group $\mathbb T$.
-As for the second assertion, the proof here is similar to the proof of the crossed product decomposition $D_N=\mathbb Z_N\rtimes\mathbb Z_2$ for the dihedral groups.
+As for the second assertion, the proof here is similar to the proof of the crossed product decomposition $D_n=\mathbb Z_n\rtimes\mathbb Z_2$ for the dihedral groups. \end{proof}